What are large language models (LLMs)?

 - Glitch tokens.
 Maliciously designed prompts that cause an LLM to malfunction, known as glitch tokens, are part of an emerging trend since 2022.

-What are different types of large language models?
+What are the different types of large language models?

 There is an evolving set of terms to describe the different types of large language models.
 Among the common types are the following: